 Be sure the retaining spring (18) is firmly in the groove all the way around, to prevent the pin (17) from working loose due to vibration.
-See Fig. 17.
+See Fig. 18.

 If the pin works loose, it or other parts could break off due to the force of the pump action.
-These parts could be projected into the air and result in serious injury or property damage, including the pump connecting rod or drive housing.
+These parts could be projected into the air and result in serious injury or property damage, including the pump connecting rod or bearing housing.

-- Align the hole in the rod (107) with the connecting rod assembly (15).
-Use a screwdriver to push the retaining spring (18) up and push in the pin (17).
-Push the retaining spring (18) into place around the connecting rod. - 3.
-Replace the o-ring (27) if it is worn or damaged.
-Reconnect the suction and drain hoses (32,33).
-Install the front cover (13). - Tighten the packing nut (102) just enough to stop leakage, but no tighter.
-Fill the packing nut/wet-cup 1/3 full with Graco TSL.
+- Replace the o-ring (27) if it is worn or damaged.
+Reconnect the suction and drain hoses (32, 33).
+Install the front cover (13). - 4.
+Tighten the packing nut (102) just enough to stop leakage, but no tighter.
+Fill the packing nut/wet-cup 1/4 full with Graco TSL.
 Push the plug (123) into the wet-cup.